tiisanoja/ruuvi/README.md

 # Ruuvi
 Saves ruuvi tag measurements to InfluxDB.
 You can use Graphana to view results from database.
 This code has been run on RaspberryPi.
 So it should work at least there.

-Application stores Temperature, Pressure, Humidity%.
-It will also calculate absolutely humidity and dew point.
-Those are also stored to InfluxDB.
-Application listen only format RAWv2 / Data Format 5.
-Really old versions of RuuviTag might have still Data Format 3.
+Application stores Temperature (°C), Pressure (hPa), Humidity (%).
+It also calculates absolutely humidity (g/m2) and dew point (°C) and stores those to InfluxDB.
+Application listen only [RAWv2](https://docs.ruuvi.com/communication/bluetooth-advertisements/data-format-5-rawv2) format.
+Really old versions of RuuviTag might have still Data Format 3 which is not supported.
 There is also Data Format 8 which is encrypted version of data format.
 That is not supported right now.

 ## Building